Asian Art Outpost

 We compared a lot of research by various archeologists and historians before deciding on this as the most accurate and correct version.
 But one must allow that it may not be perfect, or the actual and original as from the hand of Laozi himself.

-Daodejing / Tao Te Ching
+Daodejing / Tao Te Ching - Excerpt

-Except from Chapter 67
+Excerpt from Chapter 67

 yī yuē cí èr yuē jiǎn sān yuē bù gǎn wéi tiān xià xiān

-This is an except from the 67th Chapter of Lao Tzu's (Lao Zi's) Te-Tao Ching (Dao De Jing).
 This is the part where the three treasures are discussed.
 In English, we'd say these three treasures are compassion, frugality, and humility.
 Some may translate these as love, moderation, and lack of arrogance.
-I have also seen them translated as benevolence, modesty, and "Not presuming to be at the forefront in the world".
+I have also seen them translated as benevolence, modesty, and “Not presuming to be at the forefront in the world.”
 You can mix them up the way you want, as translation is not really a science but rather an art.

 I should also explain that the first two treasures are single-character ideas, yet the third treasure was written out in six characters (there are also some auxiliary characters to number the treasures).